schzene/PrivLR/README.md

 # Build

+The following library must be installed before you build PrivLR:

+* GMP
+* NTL

+You can build PrivLR by following command:

 ```bash
 mkdir build && cd build
 cmake ../
 make
 ```

-if you want to turn off the test sample, run:
+If you want to turn off the test sample, run:

 ```bash
 mkdir build && cd build